Frequently Asked Questions

 Q: What is the cancellation policy?

 A: Sessions are generally scheduled for 50 minutes.
 The appointment is reserved for you.
 If you fail to come to your appointment or you give less than a 24-hour notice, you will be charged a late cancellation or missed appointments fee of $65.
 Subsequent late cancellations or missed appointments will be charged at the full session rate of $125 for individuals/ couples or $150 for families.
 Any outstanding balances must be paid prior to scheduling your next session.
-After two consecutive absences, Michelle Barnwell may, at her discretion, refer you to another counselor if the client is non-compliant with the treatment process agreed upon in prior sessions.
+After two consecutive absences, your therapist may, at their discretion, refer you to another counselor if the client is non-compliant with the treatment process agreed upon in prior sessions.